tanogeor/Boston-Cafe-s-Trip/description.md

 neighbouhood.

 2. Data exploration
 A thorough observation of data is necessary to identify possiblie anomalies in it.
-Neighbourhoods whose coordinates could not we could not get, were dropped.
+Neighbourhoods whose coordinates we could not get, were dropped.

-3.
+3. Get Venues
+It is needed to get the venues around every Boston neighbourhood, using the Foursquare API again.

+4. Clean Venues
+All the different venues may address all the different stores and shops of Boston.
+We need to throw away the ones that don't cater to our needs and only keep the ones that refer to Coffee Shops.

+5. Route Optimization